git/git.github.io/rev_news/drafts/edition-31.md

 eliminate style-only critiques".

-He also "would expect some of the penalties would need to be tweaked overtime before we rely too heavily on" the tool to avoid too many cases where it conflicts with human aesthetics judgement.
+He also "would expect some of the penalties would need to be tweaked over time before we rely too heavily on" the tool to avoid too many cases where it conflicts with human aesthetics judgement.

 Junio and Brandon then further discussed some settings in the content of the patch.
-This led Junio to talk about the checkpatch.pl script from the Linux kernel project that he uses to automatically find problems in patches.
+This led Junio to talk about the `checkpatch.pl` script from the Linux kernel project which he uses to automatically find problems in patches.

 Then Jeff King chimed saying that he stopped pursuing adding a new